 This is the story of the USS Fremont and her crew.
-She sails no more, decommissioned, sold, scraped, and lost to all her crewmembers; however, she still lives on in our hearts and in our memories.
+She sails no more, decommissioned, sold, scrapped, and lost to all her crewmembers; however, she still lives on in our hearts and in our memories.
 She is a constant reminder of the days when we were young, and our lives still stretched out before us.
 Why does a sailor fondly remember his ship?
 Surely, a sailor knows that his ship is nothing but a skin of metal riveted and welded over a skeletal frame.
 However, the feelings of a sailor go much deeper than the physical make-up of his ship.
 A sailor views his ship as a home, a workplace, transportation to exotic ports-of-call, but most of all a community of shipmates sharing the greatest adventure of their lives.

 A special thanks to former crewmember Bob Allen for providing me the basis for this story of the USS Fremont.
 I will include additional information about the story of our ship as it is received.
 Personal memories about your time on Fremont are most welcome.